TrademarkTrademark

 Workspace Introduction

-Workspaces enable you to create separate instances of your infrastructure for different environments (e.g., development, staging, production) or for experimentation.
-Each workspace maintains its own Terraform state file, allowing you to keep the state of different environments separate.
-Lastly, all workspaces use the same Terraform configuration files, promoting consistency across environments.
+Workspaces let you create separate instances of your infrastructure for different environments (e.g., development, staging, production) or for experimentation.
+Each workspace keeps its own Terraform state file, so the state of one environment stays separate from the others.
+They all share the same Terraform configuration files, which keeps the environments consistent.

 Workspaces can be used with open-source Terraform in local operations or in a remote backend such as Scalr or Terraform Cloud.
 The concept between the two is similar in that it isolates Terraform state files, but workspaces in a remote operations backend are more advanced as the actual execution of runs happens within Scalr, which then enables more features such as integrations, remote state sharing, RBAC, and more.